wp-plugins/team-rosters/readme.txt

 3. Sample Single Player Bio

 == Changelog ==

+= 4.0.1 =
+* Corrected a bug in display of 'B' hitters.
+* Corrected a bug in the CSV importer that prevented the bats and throws columns created by MSTW CSV Exporter to import correctly.
+* Removed a PHP warning from several front end displays.

 = 4.0 =
 * Access controls for MSTW Admin, MSTW Team Rosters Admin, and Team Admins.